awwea/daofinance/README.md

 Global banking would also mean transparency across the board, lower fees, and increased public access to financial services.
 Until then, what remains to be seen is how quickly these organizations will embrace this new model of governance.

-Just imagine a 'DAOs INTER EXCHANGE' (DIE) as SWIFT, the Society for Worldwide Interbank Financial Telecommunications.
+Just imagine a 'DAOs INTER EXCHANGE NETWORK' (DAONET) as SWIFT, the Society for Worldwide Interbank Financial Telecommunications.
 This system powers most international money and security transfers.
 SWIFT is a vast messaging network used by financial institutions to quickly, accurately, and securely send and receive information, such as money transfer instructions.

 ## Abstract